arjundas1/Dry-Beans-Prediction/README.md

 This combination has been stored as a pickle file for further use.
 Due to the fact that the algorithms have been iterated this many times, SVM algorithm consumes a lot of time for completing its execution.

-K Nearest Neighbour Algorithm yields the highest prediction percentage, when nearest neighbours is set to 3.
+K Nearest Neighbors Algorithm yields the highest prediction percentage, when nearest neighbours is set to 3.